2024-02-18 02:11:15

 Production of the Su-35 fighter

-Recently, the Deputy General Director of the state conglomerate Rostech, which includes the manufacturer Sukhoi, made bold statements about the increase in production of the Su-35 fighter, asserting an ambitious goal of “doubling” it.
+Recently, the Deputy General Director of the state conglomerate Rostech, which includes the manufacturer Sukhoi, made bold statements regarding the increase in production of the Su-35 fighter, asserting an ambitious goal of “doubling” it.
 “Our committed team works tirelessly on various shifts, under the careful supervision of our leaders, constantly seeking to motivate and energize our workforce.
 “Rostech is fully dedicated to the escalation of arms manufacturing,” said Vladimir Artakov during an interview with the state channel “Rossiya-24.”
 It is important to highlight Iran’s interest in acquiring up to 24 units of the Su-35, a batch originally destined for Egypt.

 In a Feb.
 7 speech, President Vladimir Putin emphasized the critical importance of modernizing the Russian Air Force, a massive project that requires absolute commitment.
 “The ability to develop and produce a wide range of cutting-edge aircraft distinguishes an exclusive group of nations, among which Russia occupies a prominent position,” he highlighted, citing the TASS agency.